o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    scripts\o3de register -gp {your-path-to-sample-code-gems}\atom_gems\AtomTutorials -espp {your-project-path}
    ```

-   For example, `scripts\o3de register -gp C:\sample-code-gems\atom_gems\AtomTutorials -espp C:\MyProject`
+   For example, `scripts\o3de register -gp C:\sample-code-gems\atom_gems\AtomTutorials -espp C:\MyProject`.

-1. Add the **AtomTutorials** Gem to you project.
+1. Add the **AtomTutorials** Gem to your project.
 Follow the instructions in [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems).

 1. Re-build your project by clicking **Build Project**, or by clicking {{< icon "menu.svg" >}} and selecting **Build**.